Be an AmeriCorps National Service Member

 Flexible: Members should be flexible, open-minded, and prepared for a variety of unexpected experiences throughout their term of service.
 An interest in the outdoors, traveling and adventure is desired as Members spend most of their time out of town, living communally in rustic conditions.
 We are technically always on call for a disaster, and Members must be ready to change plans at the very last minute in order to respond.
 You will spend much of your service term with plans changing from week to week or even day to day.

-Diverse: Studies have shown that Black, Indigenous, and People of Color (BIPOC), women, and other marginalized groups are less likely to apply for jobs unless they believe they meet every one of the qualifications as described in a job description.
-We are most interested in finding a diverse corps of people from different backgrounds.
+Supportive: We are most interested in finding a corps of people from different backgrounds.
 People with less traditional experiences are highly encouraged to apply.

 Committed: It is important to note the commitment that is required to be a Member here and the importance of being able to commit for the full 11-month term.
 We invest heavily in the development and training of our Members and aim to foster a mutual respect with the program, encouraging Members to help us improve as an organization and to consider serving for more than one term.